dormantleopard7/lwwip-stream-monitoring-data-project/README.md

 [Sublime Text](https://www.sublimetext.com/).
     * Delete the first line (the headers line) completely.
-This means that the new first line of the file should contain data (in the case of out data, this line begins with 5/12/2006).
+This means that the new first line of the file should contain data (in the case of our data, this new first line begins with 5/12/2006).
         * You can find a sample ready data file in [out/artifacts/lwwip_stream_monitoring_data_project_jar/coal_creek_data_3-2019.tsv](https://github.com/dormantleopard7/lwwip-stream-monitoring-data-project/blob/master/out/artifacts/lwwip_stream_monitoring_data_project_jar/coal_creek_data_3-2019.tsv).
         * Note: In text editors without line numbers,